-Hi, and welcome to Is The Big Profit System A Scam review – where we push past the sales hype and get to the cold hard truth!
+Hi, Simon here and welcome to my harsh but honest Big Profit System review where we ask the hard questions like:

-Let me start by commending you for doing your research before signing up to any program claiming to give you unlimited profits on demand.
-This is the best way to avoid scams and find real ways of making money online.
+Let me start by commending you for doing your research before signing up to any program like this as it’s by far the best way to avoid scams and find real ways of making money online.

 The Big Profit System calls itself a business in a box, a true done-for-you income stream but is it really possible you could make more in a month than most people make in a year with their fail-proof system?

 After taking a closer look, here's what I found out: